AllWorldIT/conarx-gitlab-registry/docs/spec/gitlab/database-load-balancing.md

 - **Relative replication lag quarantine:** Selectively routing read requests to quarantined replicas based on their individual replication lag _relative_ to the last write activity of the target repository (see [Primary Sticking](#primary-sticking) for context) would allow us to improve resource utilization during periods of high write activity.
 However, this represents additional complexity and not including this in the scope for the first iteration does not leave us in a situation worse than we currently are (routing all traffic to the primary);

 - **Online garbage collection (GC):** Although [Online GC](online-garbage-collection.md) requires both read and write database operations, it will continue to use the primary exclusively.
 GC queries occur mostly within transactions, and these require a read/write DB connection regardless.
-Even if/when that's not the case, online GC is a highly time-sensitive process, which should be guarded from replication lag at all cost.
+Even if/when that's not the case, online GC is a highly time-sensitive process, which should be guarded against replication lag at all cost.

 ## Solution